dakuglin/front-end-study-guide/README.md

     * Let only allows a variable with the same name to be declared once
     * let keyword inside a block, statement, or expression its scope is limited to that block, statement, or expression

+Const -
+* Objects (including arrays and functions) assigned to a variable using const are still mutable
+* Prevents reassignment of the variable identifier

 ## TypeScript